-Connecting with your audience and thoughtfully participating in their conversations and communities, especially during significant cultural moments, shows that your brand cares.
-You care about them as people, not just as your customers.
-Genuine participation shows that they aren’t just numbers to help you hit metrics, but valuable members of your community whose voices matter.
+Being culturally relevant means connecting with your audience by thoughtfully participating in the conversations they’re having and the communities they’re building, especially around cultural moments.
+When this happens, it signals that you, as a brand, understand and care about your audience.
+Not as customers, but as people.
 Being culturally relevant is about building trust and creating long-lasting relationships with your audience — and the way to do that is to engage in conversations that your community cares about.

 These lasting relationships will help you create customers for life.